solana-labs/solana/stake-monitor/README.md

 ## Overview
-`solana-stake-monitor` is a utility that scans all transactions to ensure that stake accounts remain in compliance with the following rules:
+`safecoin-stake-monitor` is a utility that scans all transactions to ensure that stake accounts remain in compliance with the following rules:

 1. The stake account must be created after genesis
 1. The "compliant balance" of a stake account is set upon stake account initialization, system transfers of additional funds into a compliant stake account are excluded from the "compliant balance"